 • Are you new to the Enneagram and just want to learn more?

-Coaching with your Tritype® Archetype
+Coaching with your Tritype®

 Learn to quickly identify, tag, and release negative emotions, limiting beliefs, and habitual behaviors...
 Then, turn personal struggles into opportunities for life-enhancing personal empowerment.

-Katherine Chernick Fauvre has been an internationally recognized Personality Expert and Transformational Coach since 1984.
-In May 2023, she was inducted into the prestigious Marquis Who's Who in America Biographical Registry for her repeated rise to prominence in multiple respected fields.
-Her progressive and innovative leadership, creative problem-solving skills, qualitative research studies, significant achievements, including the creation of the Enneagram Tritype® Archetypes, the Enneagram Stacking Patterns, the In-depth Inquiry Process, and her social advocacy have made her a respected leader in the field.
+She is an International Enneagram Association (IEA) Accredited Professional with Distinction and a former IEA board member from 1996 to 1998.
+In 2023, she was inducted into the Marquis Who's Who in America Biographical Registry for her repeated rise to prominence in multiple fields.
+Her progressive and innovative leadership, creative problem-solving skills, and 24 qualitative research studies, including the creation of the Enneagram Tritype® Archetypes, the Enneagram Stacking Patterns, the In-depth Inquiry Process, and her social advocacy, have made her a respected leader in the field.

 Remarkably, Katherine holds Triple Enneagram Certifications from luminaries in the field: Helen Palmer-David Daniels, Don Riso-Russ Hudson, and Kathleen Hurley-Ted Dobson, and is the only person worldwide to have attended Enneagram intensives with both Oscar Ichazo and Claudio Naranjo, with Naranjo validating her 1994-1995 research on the Instinctual Types and Subtypes.
-In addition to her work with clients, she is devoted to her role as a teacher and mentor in the field of Personality Typologies, creating methodologies that focus on “Personal Empowerment” and “Personality Diversity” while actively engaging in civil advocacy to support those in need.
-Her extensive body of work encompasses research findings from 24 studies, masterclasses, books, videos and products, certification programs, and contributions, co-creating a non-profit TV Series, Types: Your Personality Revealed.

 This understanding explains why individuals take certain actions and perceive events from their unique perspectives, often without realizing that others also have their own views of reality that may be very different from our own.
 Armed with this knowledge, we can all become more aware of these inherent perspectives, bridge the gap between our differing viewpoints, and foster more open communication.
 This, in turn, holds the promise of enhancing “Emotional Intelligence,” expanding our sense of compassion and creating a profound sense of “Empathetic Resonance” with all personality styles.